Chaoses-Ib/ComfyScript/README.md

   The main limitation is that we cannot get the output of nodes from Python before running the full workflow.
 But if [Node Expansion, While Loops, Components, and Lazy Evaluation #931](https://github.com/comfyanonymous/ComfyUI/pull/931) is someday merged into ComfyUI, this limitation can be solved, and it will be possible to use ComfyUI just like a simple Python library.

   See [runtime](#runtime) for details.

+- Generating workflows with scripts.

+  You can run scripts to generate workflows and then use them in the web UI or elsewhere.
+This way, you can use loops and generate huge workflows where it would be time-consuming or impractical to create them manually.
+See [workflow generation](#workflow-generation) for details.

 - Retrieving any wanted information by running the script with some stubs.